DenysRudenko/Project-1/README.md

 ![Home page](./assets/images/dm/2.png)

-The choice of the color scheme for the website promoting a business like this plays a huge role in creating the image of the studio in user's eyes.
-In this design I used Webkit to adjust colors.I style the scroll bar and made a lot of hover effects.
+The choice of the color scheme for the website promoting a business like this plays a huge role in creating the image of the studio in the user's eyes.
+In this design I used Webkit to adjust colors.I styled the scroll bar and made a lot of hover effects.

 Example:
 * background: -webkit-linear-gradient(#bba14f, #f7ef8a, #d2ac47, #edc967);